Kristina01111000/Drws_site/README.md

 Listen to podcasts and grade them
 After, make a podcast page with them in the order from best to worst (best at top)

+https://growingholistically.com/yoga-and-you-continued/
-Add tabulator and personhood score to redirect exceptions See if i can make the first video in the learning program an exception https://growingholistically.com/yoga-and-you-continued/ This page is an exception, take a screen shot of the videos and make it link to a  new page that has all of the videos on it, so that non members can;t get to the youtube links
+This page is an exception, take a screen shot of the videos and make it link to a  new page that has all of the videos on it, so that non members can;t get to the youtube links
 Yoga & you videos, only for people who are logged into site